Maximillian-bm/ChessPatterns/README.md

 You specify one or more pieces by giving the moves they can make and an optional color.
 The program then places those pieces step by step on a square board and renders the resulting pattern to a PNG file.

+**Disclaimer:** This project was made in a day and has not been tested, bugs are to be expected.
+I have also experienced that the program can crash when calculating bigger pictures, but 3000x3000 seems to be the best size for finding patterns and that has not been a problem for the program so far.

 ## How to use

 Compile the project: